flash62au/DccExController/README.md

 ## Change Log

-### V0.22
+### V0.23
 - make roster momentary functions obey momentary if selected from the menu

 ### V0.22
 - fix for ``E_STOP_CURRENT_LOCO``

 ### V0.21
-- automated fix the latest versions of the ESP32 Board Library (3.0.0 and later) having renamed an atribute.
+- automated fix the latest versions of the ESP32 Board Library (3.0.0 and later) having renamed an attribute.
 The code now automatically adjusts for this.

 ### V0.20
 - support for 4x4 keypad